 That is good news: through this quirk of geography, Cascadia has an unusual ability to solve its climate problem.

-In other words, it is well within our power to reduce our emissions, decommission our oil refineries, and meet or exceed our most aggressive decarbonization goals.
+In other words, it is well within our power to reduce our emissions, retire our oil refineries, and meet or exceed our most aggressive decarbonization goals.

 Next in this series will be an exploration of the history of Cascadia’s oil infrastructure.